amoradi/good_morning/wip_artifacts/REQS.md

   - portfolio over time table
     - total <number>
     - asset, % of TOT <string, number> tuple
-- Version control your application with Git and host the repository on GitHub
+- [x] Version control your application with Git and host the repository on GitHub
-- Use a project management tool (GitHub Projects, Trello, etc.) to plan your work
+- [x] Use a project management tool (GitHub Projects, Trello, etc.) to plan your work
-- Write a README (using Markdown) that documents your project including:
+- [x] Write a README (using Markdown) that documents your project including:
-  - Technologies used
-  - Features
-  - Future work
-  - Any other relevant documentation for people to use your app

-Write unit tests for your service methods
+- Write unit tests for your service methods

-Document your back-end API with Swagger
+- Document your back-end API with Swagger
   - POST asset
   - EDIT
   - DELETE

-Authenticate users to manage their access to parts of the application Host your app online so users can access it from a URL Handle errors gracefully and return clear response codes
+- Authenticate users to manage their access to parts of the application
+- Host your app online so users can access it from a URL
+- Handle errors gracefully and return clear response codes

 OPTIONAL: Create a front-end that adds a user interface to your API
 OPTIONAL: Get a custom domain name and use it for your application